MediaArea/MediaConch/Timeline.md

 -- Document and release version 2 of sample library
--- Prepare and submit a second version of an Informational Internet-Draft for FFV1 and Matroska -- Provide feedback to FFmpeg and Matroska on version 4 development
+-- Prepare and submit a second version of an Informational Internet-Draft for FFV1 and Matroska -- Provide feedback to FFmpeg and Matroska on version 4 development -- Finalize design and documentation of reporter output formats

 * October 2015